Four Ways to Recharge as a Teacher

 I have found a few ways to be particularly life-giving in this past season.

-Each night, before bed (whether I’m “ready” for the next day or not) I stop at 9:30 and tell myself that the day is done.
-Then, I cozy into bed with my NIV Study Bible and start reading.
+Each night, before bed (whether I’m “ready” for the next day or not) I stop at 8:30 and tell myself that the day is done.
+Then, I cozy into bed with a book and start reading.

 I love Netflix.
 In a deep, I should-feel-guilty-about-it, kind of way.
 I don’t watch shows casually.
 I am a binge-watch-only kind of girl.